Q: Who are Don and Gee Nicholl?

 A: No. Once you have submitted your script, you are not allowed to substitute a new draft of that script.
 Entrants are also not allowed to submit different versions of a script in the same competition year.
 Make sure to review the PDF of your script to ensure that you have the correct draft before you upload it.
 If you make an error, the system will allow you to re-upload your script only if you have not yet paid the entry fee.

 Q: I used the online application form in a prior year, but I can’t seem to log in to my account.
 Any suggestions?

 A: Try using the e-mail address that you used in prior years to log in.
-In 2011, we switched to a new online system, so if your password was shorter than six characters, you must create a new password.
+In 2011, we switched to a new online system, so if your password was shorter than six or longer than 12 characters, you must create a new password.
 To do so, click "Forgot Password."
 You will be prompted to log in again to change your password.
-If you continue to have problems, e-mail us at email@example.com, and we’ll figure out a solution with you.
+If you continue to have problems, e-mail us at firstname.lastname@example.org, and we’ll figure out a solution with you.

 Q: What should I do if I’m having trouble with the online application?

 A: We have found that the Nicholl application seems to be friendlier with different browsers on different days.
 If you’re having trouble with Internet Explorer, try using Firefox or Google Chrome.
 If you’re on a Mac and having trouble with Safari, try using Firefox or Chrome.
 Or vice versa.

 Internet Explorer users will need version 7 or better for the online application to work properly.
 If the website appears to have stopped responding or you get an error message, close your browser window.
 Then open a new one and return to https://nicholl.oscars.org.
 Log in to your account, click on “Current Applications” and select the script title to pick up where you left off.
 Try checking our Facebook page for information regarding the status of the competition and the online application system: www.facebook.com/NichollFellowships.
 You could also try waiting a half hour or longer before logging back in to your account.